SirRGB/simple_weather_waveshare/README.md

 loginctl enable-linger
 ```

-Using crontab
+... or using crontab
 ```
 crontab -e
 ```
-and then enter
+and then enter (adjust to your home directory if needed)
 ```
 * * * * * /home/pi/simple_weather_waveshare/main.py
 ```